svartika/MarvelApp/README.md

         });
     }

-In AbsCharactersListPageController, I add code to support the above parameter passing.
-I also pass this image view in the click effect.
+In AbsCharactersListPageController, I add code to support the above parameter passing in the click listener and click effect.

     ...
     abstract class AbsMarvelCharacterClickedListener<T> {